 City Stormwater Projects

 The water that runs off from hard surfaces like rooftops, driveways and parking lots is called stormwater runoff and carries a variety of pollutants into local streams.
 Much of Bowie was built by Levitt and Sons in the 1960s before important environmental regulations such as the Clean Water Act were in place.
 Bowie, along with dozens of communities across the state, is now required to take steps to improve the quality of water that will eventually flow to the Chesapeake Bay.

 The City is actively engaged in several projects related to these requirements.
 The work will take at least five years, and as each project begins and ends, this page will be updated.
+You may read the stormwater retrofit assessment here.
 For additional information on any of the projects below or anything related to stormwater, streams, or water pollution, please contact the City's Watershed Manager, Tiffany Wright (by email or at 301-809-3043).

 A consultant is creating designs for renovating the pond on Spangler Lane (between Shelter and Starlight Lanes).
 Trees will be removed so that the existing pond can be enlarged.
 The pond will have a permanent pool of water that will help pollutants fall out of the water.
 Construction should begin in late spring 2019.
 This project is similar, though smaller, to the pond retrofit completed on Midwood Lane in spring 2018.
 A stakeholders meeting was held on Wednesday, July 25, 2018.
 Slides from the presentation and a summary of the meeting can be downloaded below.